MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 2. Lenin: "On the Revolutionary Phase," Pravda, 21 February 1918, in Collected Works, Volume XXII, p.
 265, Third Russian Edition.
 Stalin's emphasis in the conclusion of the History of the Communist Party of the Soviet Union (B), Short Course, is similar: "Mastering Marxist-Leninist theory means assimilating the substance of this theory and learning to use it in the solution of the practical problems of the revolutionary movement under the varying conditions of the class struggle of the proletariat."
 [In original] Op. cit., p.
 355.

 3. Actually, Analysis of the Various Classes [sic] Among the Chinese Peasantry and Their Attitude toward the Revolution, is Mao's first known Marxist-Leninist work.
-This essay, which was published in the 1 January 1926 issue of Chung-kuo Mung-min (The Chinese Peasant), is not discussed separately in our paper, as it has been incorporated into the larger essay, Analysis of the Various Classes in Chinese Society, which appeared in Chung-kuo Nung-min, published by the KMT Central Executive Committee, Peasant Department, Canton, Number 2, 1 February 1926.
-The current Chinese Communist date for Analysis is March 1926--the date of its publication in Chung-kuo Ching-nien (Chinese Youth).
+This essay, which was published in the 1 January 1926 issue of Zhong-kuo Mung-min (The Chinese Peasant), is not discussed separately in our paper, as it has been incorporated into the larger essay, Analysis of the Various Classes in Chinese Society, which appeared in Zhong-kuo Nung-min, published by the KMT Central Executive Committee, Peasant Department, Canton, Number 2, 1 February 1926.
+The current Chinese Communist date for Analysis is March 1926--the date of its publication in Zhong-kuo Jing-nien (Chinese Youth).

-4. Zhang Ruxin: "Stalin's Great Theoretical Contributions to the Chinese Revolution," Peking Jen-min Jih-pao, 3 April 1953.
+4. Zhang Ruxin: "Stalin's Great Theoretical Contributions to the Chinese Revolution," Beijing Jen-min Jih-pao, 3 April 1953.

-5. Chang: ibid.
+5. Zhang: ibid.

 6. Chen Boda: "Stalin and the Chinese Revolution," Chungsu Yu-hao (Sino-Soviet Friendship), 15 December 1949.